aspashur/idsap_ons/README.md

 ## Concept
+Agricultural Productivity:
+To use Call Detail Record (CDR) data in conjunction with other datasets to monitor and improve agricultural productivity at a granular level.
+This approach aims to identify mobility patterns in farming areas, rainfall patterns, resource access, and market connectivity, enabling targeted interventions to boost agricultural outputs and sustainability.
-Economic Insights and Market Analysis: o	Understanding economic activity and income distribution by analyzing communication patterns and correlating them with socioeconomic indicators.
+Understanding economic activity and income distribution by analyzing communication patterns and correlating them with socioeconomic indicators.

 ## Data Points
-- Recharge level of subcribers
+- Identify workforce availability in farming areas using level of subscribers
+- Rainfall data (monthly)
 - Mobility to commercial areas
-- Availability of essential amenities
+- Availability of essential services
+- Farmer-to-extension ratio
--
+- Access to credit
--
+- Arable land area

 ##Proposed Approach: